zhovner/zhovner.github.com/_posts/2018-03-02-one-file-linux.md

 #### 1. Copy OneFileLinux.efi to EFI partition

 If you use Windows 10 installed in EFI mode, you have EFI system partition 100 MB in size.
 You need to find out how to mount by itself.
-You can do this with OneFileLinux.efi runned from USB flash or any other linux distro.
+You can do this with OneFileLinux.efi run from USB flash or any other linux distro.

 #### 2. Add NVRAM boot option